Five Things Newcomers to Canada Need to Know About Housing in Alberta

 3 - HOUSE PRICES IN ALBERTA:

 Housing prices are also rising in Alberta for newcomers looking to buy a home, again driven by the population surge.
-Newcomers need to be aware of housing and rental prices before they choose a city to settle in order to avoid a costly relocation when they decide to become homeowners.
+Newcomers need to be aware of housing and rental prices before settling in a city to avoid a costly relocation when they become homeowners.

 Housing in Alberta remains relatively affordable compared to other Canadian regions.

-For example, the benchmark price for all residential properties in Metro Vancouver in August was $1,195,900.
-This is a 0.9 percent decrease from August 2023 and a 0.13 percent decrease from July 2024.
+For example, the average price for all residential properties in Metro Vancouver in August was $1,172209.
+This is a 1.9 percent decrease from October 2023.

-As you can see, Alberta remains a housing bargain.
+As you can see, Alberta remains a bargain for homebuyers.

 4 - STUDENT HOUSING IN ALBERTA: